-States must provide the Description of Use of Funds by completing and submitting the Excel Interactive Spreadsheet with the FFY 2021 Application.
+States must provide the Description of Use of Funds by completing and submitting the Excel Interactive Spreadsheet with the Federal Fiscal Year (FFY) 2022 Application.

-Describe how the amount retained by the State educational agency under 20 U.S.C.
+Describe how the amount retained by the State educational agency under 20 United States Code (U.S.C.)
 1411(e)(1) will be used to meet the following activities under Part B. (20 U.S.C.
-1411(e)(1)-(3), (6) and (7)) The Department annually identifies for States the maximum amounts that a State may retain under Section 1411(e)(1) and (2).1 The dollar amounts listed in the Excel Interactive Spreadsheet by the State for administration and for other State activities should add up to less or equal to the dollar amount provided to the State by the Department for each of these activities.
+1411(e)(1)-(3), (6) and (7)).
+The Department annually identifies for States the maximum amounts that a State may retain under Section 1411(e)(1) and (2).1 The dollar amounts listed in the Excel Interactive Spreadsheet by the State for administration and for other State activities should add up to less or equal to the dollar amount provided to the State by the Department for each of these activities.

 Enter whole dollar amounts (do not enter cents) in appropriate cells on the State's Excel Interactive Worksheet.
 The Excel Interactive Spreadsheet must be submitted as part of the State's application.

-Describe the process used to get input from LEAs regarding the distribution of amounts among activities described in the Excel Interactive Spreadsheet to meet State priorities.
+Describe the process used to get input from local educational agencies (LEAs) regarding the distribution of amounts among activities described in the Excel Interactive Spreadsheet to meet State priorities.
 (20 U.S.C.
-1411(e)(5)(B); 34 CFR §300.704)
+1411(e)(5)(B); 34 Code of Federal Regulations (CFR) §300.704)

 - The California Department of Education (CDE), Special Education Division, obtains input from a variety of sources, including the Special Education Local Plan Area (SELPA) Fiscal Workgroup and the SELPA Administrators Group.
 The State Performance Plan (SPP), Annual Performance Report (APR), and State Personnel Development Grant (SPDG) are guided by these stakeholder groups.
 The meetings address improvement strategies and resources as well as other issues such as personnel development, statewide assessment and progress monitoring through a unified planning process.
-These workgroups are comprised of a diverse group of individuals involved in, or concerned with, fiscal and programmatic issues pertaining to the education of children with disabilities, such as Special Education Local Plan Areas (SELPAs), Advisory Commission on Special Education (ACSE), Special Education Administrators of County Offices (SEACO), LEAs, County Offices of Education, and School Services of California (an advocacy fiscal resource organization for educational agencies in California)
+These workgroups are comprised of a diverse group of individuals involved in, or concerned with, fiscal and programmatic issues pertaining to the education of children with disabilities, such as SELPAs, Advisory Commission on Special Education (ACSE), Special Education Administrators of County Offices (SEACO), LEAs, County Offices of Education, and School Services of California (an advocacy fiscal resource organization for educational agencies in California).

 - The CDE prepares Budget Change Proposals (BCPs) and Budget Revisions (BRs) for consideration by the Governor and the state Legislature.
 California’s budget process actively solicits input from individual LEAs, professional organizations, and constituents.